femy4ever/AL_hr_assistant/README.md

 We’re keeping it deliberately simple with one core task and an optional extra:

-A HR chatbot that can answer questions using policy text.
+* A HR chatbot that can answer questions using policy text.

-A recommender that matches staff to roles based on skills.
+* A recommender that matches staff to roles based on skills.

 These are small problems where AI solutions can shine and provide immediate value.

 Today is a chance to see how this works in practice and start spotting similar opportunities in our own teams and projects.

+## Timetable
+10:00 AM - Welcome and Introduction
+10:15 AM - Planning
+10:30 AM - Build 1
+12:30 PM - Lunch
+13:30 PM - Recap & Planning
+13:45 PM - Build 2
+15:45 PM - Finishing Touches
+16:00 PM - Demo & Discuss
+17:00 PM - It's Over

 ## Tooling